Menu Close

 …at work?

-Being upfront about your workload and deadlines keeps everyone in the loop about what you can handle.
-Saying ‘no’ when you must is being honest about your limits.
+Being upfront about your workload and deadlines is keeping everyone in the loop about what you can handle.
+Saying ‘no’ when you must be just being real about your limits.
 When it comes to tasks, think of it as cutting through the clutter: tackle the important stuff first, the things that make a difference.
 It’s like having a game plan for your day that helps you stay on track and avoid drowning in unnecessary stuff.
-Find an appropriate time to discuss boundaries.
-Avoid bringing up sensitive topics during heated moments and choose a calm, private setting for the conversation.
-You can read more about maintaining good mental health in the workplace here.
+You can read more about maintaining good mental health at the workplace here.

 …at school?